Best Approximate Quantum Compiling Problems: The optimization landscape

 \section{The optimization landscape}

 We start by deriving some useful properties of the cost function $f_{\ct}(\btheta):=\frac{1}{2}\|\Vct(\btheta) - U\|_{\mathrm{F}}^2$ given the target unitary $U$ and a fixed structure.
-In particular, we will look at $\Vct$ and the properties of differentiability, first and second order derivatives, all of which are important for optimization purposes.
+In particular, we will look at $\Vct$ and \cmt{its} properties of differentiability, \cmt{as well as the} first and second order derivatives \cmt{of $f_{\ct}$}, which are important for optimization purposes.

 First, we would like to prove that $\Vct(\btheta)$ is a smooth mapping in the rotation angles $\btheta$.
 To do so, we apply the partial derivative operator, $\partialk$, to $\Vct$, with respect to an arbitrary angle $\theta_k$, where $k$ is an index in $[1, 3n+4L]$.
 We further let $R_{g_k}$ be the rotation gate associated to that angle and $\sigma_{g_k}$ be the respective Pauli operator ($g$ can be $x,y,z$ depending on which type of rotation gate the angle refers to).
 With this notation, $\frac{d}{d\theta_k}R_{g_k}(\theta_k)=-\frac{i}{2}\sigma_{g_k} R_{g_k}(\theta_k)$, and $\frac{d^2}{d\theta_k^2}R_{g_k}(\theta_k)=-\frac{1}{4} R_{g_k}(\theta_k)$.
 Thus, if a sequence of partial derivative operators are applied to $\Vct$, to compute its gradient, or Hessian, or higher order derivative, the result is a complex constant times $\Vct$ with Pauli gates inserted at specific locations.
 Thus, we have proved the following theorem. \begin{theorem} The circuit $\Vct(\btheta)$ is infinitely differentiable with respect to the rotation angles $\btheta$. \end{theorem}